 Online College Grants

 Many students are willing to sign up for huge amounts of debt in order to obtain a top-rate education.
-For example, a study quoted by Fox News Latino suggests that Hispanic students graduate with more than $22,000 in debt.
+For example, a study quoted by Fox News World suggests that Hispanic students graduate with more than $22,000 in debt.
 That’s a huge bill, considering that many of these students are entering soft job markets with high competition and low pay.

 Thankfully, there are options available that could help students to pay for college without adding onto their debt.
 Grants, for example, may help students to pay for school, and many of these grants can be found through a quick online search.